Tendon Surgery and

 Gain Back Full Capability of Your Joint

-After temporary tissue has grown (Step 3 of the healing process), this temporary tissue will go through different stages of conversion into healthy, normal, flexible tissue.
-This is Step 4 of the healing process (Complete Tissue Re-Growth).
+At this point, temporary tissue will go through different stages of conversion into healthy, normal, flexible tissue.
+This is Step 4 of the healing process.
 Before converting into healthy tissue, temporary tissue will often become tough, dense, fibrous scar tissue.
 Scar tissue has an unorganized, inflexible tissue structure, which makes it brittle.
 Scar tissue will provide your injury with more long term fusing power, but will also stick to surrounding healthy tissue.
-The growth of this scar tissue is what stiffens your joint, restricting movement and flexibility.
+Scar tissue is what stiffens your joint, restricting movement and flexibility.

-Use a T•Shellz Wrap® (Deep Tissue Therapy) BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
+Use a T•Shellz Wrap® (Circulatory Boost) BEFORE workouts and a Cold Compress or Ice Pack after work-outs.
 This protocol will go a long way to maintaining overall tissue stretchability, reduce re-injury risk, and treat any pain, swelling or inflammation due to overexertion of the joint.

 Your doctor or physical therapist will advance you to the next Phase of rehabilitation when you have regained full ROM (range of motion) without pain in your joint.
 You may also have to pass clinical exams or tests of your muscle strength, balance, stability and flexibility in order to be cleared for Phase 4.

 Post-OP Phase 4: Return to Regular Use & Activity